dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

 Provide the same ``id``, ``version_id`` and ``platform`` :ref:`parameter values<Submitting metrics example parameters>`.

-We will modify the execution time of the workflow ``RunExecution``.
-Recall that this is the workflow execution submitted:
+Recall that this is the workflow execution that was submitted:

 .. code:: bash